AVeselovski/comrade-components/docs/installation.md

 _"Vanilla"_ components require `comrade-styles` only.
 Package can be found here: https://www.npmjs.com/package/comrade-styles

-Every component has a vanilla counterpart, demonstrating a more traditional _framework-less_ way to replicate said component.
+Every component will ideally have a vanilla counterpart, for a more traditional _framework-less_ way to achieve the same goal.
+Component examples will have a "vanilla" code at the end, that will try to replicate the most advenced examples without custom styles.

 To use React components: